 Life’s Big Questions: Or how to get more out of college through Judaism

-College is not only a time to meet new people, to learn the skills of a profession.
-It is also a time to explore some of the big questions that orient a life well lived.
-Who am I?
+College is often the first time that we get to decide who we want to be in a lot of our identities.
+For the first time, we’re on own… so who do we want to be?
 What communities am I a part of?
-Who am I responsible for and why?
-What is the difference between love, lust and intimacy?
-What is worth committing myself to and why?
-While these are universal questions, we believe they can be illuminated through the unique light of Jewish texts and traditions.
-In this seminar, we will explore what it means to be a twenty-something Jewish individual – the big questions of life as refracted through Jewish tradition.
+What do I want to do with my life?
+Is everyone actually having sex with everyone?
+What is my religion?
+Do I need one?
+Is perfection a real thing?
+What do I really want to learn and why?
+Who do I want to hang out with?
+While these are universal questions, we believe they can be illuminated through the unique light of Jewish traditions.
+In this seminar, we will explore what it means to be a twenty-something Jewish individual in college.
 We will try to explore the often complex questions with which we are faced upon our arrival at college in a way that enables us to find our own answers, but also to ask even more big questions.

+For many of us, sexuality and intimacy are some of the issues that matter most, but around which we receive the least guidance.
 This seminar will explore the ethics of gender, sexuality and intimacy in the Jewish tradition.
 The richness of this conversation has analogues in countless other topics and themes of human experience.
-We hope you will encounter them in your Jewish journey!
-Our goal is to explore the ideas of gender, sexuality, intimacy and sexual ethics in a broad range of sources in Jewish thought.
-Background: For many of us, sexuality and intimacy are some of the issues that matter most, but around which we receive the least guidance.
-We will try to explore sexual ethics and the ever-elusive notion of intimacy in a way that honors our minds and bodies and respects our position as modern, thoughtful adults.
+We hope to explore the ideas of gender, sexuality, intimacy and sexual ethics in a broad range of sources in Jewish thought.
+This semester, we will aim to explore sexual ethics and the ever-elusive notion of intimacy in a way that honors our minds and bodies and respects our position as modern, thoughtful adults.
 Our approach is open-minded and non-judgmental.

 Application Here: https://hunterhillel.typeform.com/to/sH1FQ9